MechMadHog/mechmadhog/README.md

 **Right now I’m:**
 - Teaching Walter to think without the cloud
+- Jumping into the **Relational Database Certificate** next
-- Moving into the **FreeCodeCamp's Back End Development and APIs** certificate
+- Then looping back to finish the rest of **Back End Development and APIs**
 - Stockpiling a growing arsenal of weird and wonderful web projects

 ---

 ### 🔮 What’s Next
-- Back End Development and APIs - What goes on behind the scenes.
+- Back End Development and APIs — what goes on behind the scenes
 - Building **Walter’s Brain**: Obsidian + Docker + Neo4j + local LLMs = my offline cognitive prosthesis

 ---